vk467-n/vk_demo/README.md

 # vk_demo
-It is a demo file
+It is a demo file in github.